top of page

 With over thirty roles from opera, operetta, and musical theater in her repertoire, Ms. Gill continues to garner acclaim for her commanding interpretations, detailed characterizations, and dramatic performances.
 Past roles include the title roles in Puccini’s Suor Angelica and Massenet’s Manon, Nedda (I Pagliacci), Rosalinde (Die Fledermaus), Mimì and Musetta (La Bohème), The Mother (Amahl and the Night Visitors), La Contessa (Le Nozze di Figaro), Donna Elvira (Don Giovanni), and Pamina (Die Zauberflöte) with companies including The Singers’ Theatre of Washington, Baltimore Opera Theatre, Aurora Opera Theatre, and Opera in the Ozarks.

-Upcoming engagements include the role of opera singer Elena Firenzi in Lend Me A Soprano with New Stage Theatre in Jackson, Mississippi.
+Upcoming engagements include a concert performance as Soprano Soloist in Winter Inspiration! with the Central Pennsylvania Symphony, and a lead role in the world premiere of Garth Baxter’s new opera A Pregnant Pause.
 In addition to her classical singing career, Ms. Gill is a voice over artist and acts in commercials and television, most notably appearing as the “Opera Singer” in the Season 2 Finale of House of Cards and as Maeve in the feature film Wild Fire.

 bottom of page